Five Reasons Why

-Many golfers tend to think of putting as an important part of their game, and in many cases, their reasons for doing so varies widely from player to player.
-Think of your own game, what you’ve seen in the media, and what you see the pro’s do.
+Many golfers tend to think of putting as an important part of the game, and who would blame them?
 Many players (professional and club players alike) attribute the success and/or failure of their round upon their performance on the green.
-The famous quote “drive for show…put for dough” from Bobby Locke offers a reason for why we (all) tend to focus on this as an important part of the game.

 Often considered a ‘game within the game’, there is an obvious difference in technique (you would hope!) and tactics required in comparison to that required for the long game.
 By its very nature, this is the aspect of the game that draws each hole (and your overall round) to a close.
 The combination of these factors makes putting somewhat of a challenge, and before reading on, I want you to ask yourself if right now, you aware of what psychological challenges of putting are?

 This article brings together experiences frequent discussions and professional experiences to consider the nature of the natural challenge of putting, our predisposition towards unhelpful thoughts and assumptions we can often make when on the green.